qcscine/molassembler/src/temple/doc/Tricks.md

 `hasSize<ContainerWithoutSize>::value = false`.

-## Container adaptor conditional ownership
+## Container adaptor argument conditional ownership

 If you want to create a new range from some container, the handling of whether the container being modified is owned by the new range is very important to